IBM/TDD-NodeJS-Containers/README.md

 ```

-2. Provision the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/cluster) and follow the set of instructions for creating a Container and Cluster based on your cluster type, `Standard` vs `Lite`.
+2. Provision an [IBM Cloud Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/cluster) and follow the set of instructions for creating a Container and Cluster based on your cluster type, `Standard` vs `Lite`.

 * Login to the IBM Cloud using the [Developer Tools CLI](https://www.ibm.com/cloud/cli):
 > NOTE use `--sso` if you have a single sign on account, or delete for username/password login